jhvst/sugarcane/README.md

 The sweet embedded database in Go

-Under heavy development!

 Sugarcane is a persistent data-store for Go structures.
-Data is saved in binary and loaded as byte buffer, so you don't need to encode data to different format, say JSON.
-Databases saved by sugarcane are also lightweight; one million structures of three field structures weight around 50-100MB.
+Data is saved with the output of `encoding/gob` to disk, from which it can be loaded as byte buffer.
+You could for example save application progress in native Go structure, so you don't need to encode your data to different format, say JSON.

+Databases saved by sugarcane are also lightweight; one million lines of three field structures weight only around 50-100MB!

-Sugarcane has no dependencies outside of the Go base library, so it will compile on every platform supported by Go.
+Sugarcane also has no dependencies outside of the Go standard library.

 Saving object into disk is as easy as